 Congratulations!
 Your product is so successful that you’ve ran out stock!
-Many storeowners will be tempted to delete the product only to revive it at a later date on a new URL…
+Many store owners will be tempted to delete the product only to revive it at a later date on a new URL…

-This situation calls for caution as many potential buyers are still accessing the original page via social, SEO or even via blog posts on external websites.
+This situation calls for caution as many potential buyers could be accessing the original page via social, SEO or even via blog posts on external websites.
 They may even have this page saved in their favourites!
 Removing products from your website when they are out of stock is a bad idea when you’ve built authority and traffic back to a product URL.
-If you then upload the same product again under a different URL you’ll have to build re-build those blog posts, links and social post from scratch.
+If you then upload the same product again under a different URL you’ll have to re-build those blog posts, links and social post from scratch.
 Just don’t do it!

-From October 2017, Google has announced that if users are visiting your website via Google Chrome (Google’s internet browser) your site will display an ‘un-secure website’ warning if it does not have an SSL certificate (also referred to as ‘upgrading to HTTPs’).
-This is a pretty big deal, as visitors will be uneasy, thinking that you’ll steal their credit card details or suspecting other sinister activity.
+In October 2017, Google announced that if users are visiting your website via Google Chrome (Google’s internet browser) your site will display an ‘un-secure website’ warning if it does not have an SSL certificate (also referred to as ‘upgrading to HTTPs’).
+This is a pretty big deal, as visitors will be uneasy, thinking that you’ll steal their credit card details or suspect other sinister activity.
 If this is the case, you can expect fewer purchases and a higher bounce rate as buyers flee from your site.
 Don’t fall victim to this change!
 Upgrade to HTTPs - but don’t forget the SEO considerations involved with this upgrade.

 Do you know how your product or category pages appear in search engines?
-To continue the overused car analogy, optimising your search results is like getting a car wash or even upgrading to that brand new model that has everyone’s heads turning.
+To use an overused car analogy, optimising your search results is like getting a car wash or even upgrading to that brand new model that has everyone’s heads turning.
 Upgrading the appearance of your site in search engine results will help it to stand out and appear much more attractive to searchers.
 Out of these two examples, which one would you rather click?

-Optimising your site content with the appropriate meta titles and descriptions, aggregate reviews and ratings and even Emojis can really draw the searchers eye - even if they’re ranking in a higher position!
+Optimising your site content with the appropriate meta titles and descriptions, aggregate reviews and ratings and even Emojis can really draw the searcher's eye - even if they’re ranking in a higher position!